Coherent pressure structures in turbulent channel flow: Methodology

-The works by \citet{martini2020resolvent} and \citet{morra2021colour} contain the present DNS validation results for the mean velocity profile and root-mean-square (rms) values of velocity components; the former paper for $Re_{\tau} \approx 180$ and the later for $Re_{\tau} \approx 550$.
-Results from earlier simulations by \citet{delalamo2003spectra} were employed for the validation.
-However, pressure statistics validation results were not addressed by \citet{martini2020resolvent} and \citet{morra2021colour}.
+The works by \citet{martini2020resolvent} and \citet{morra2021colour} present the DNS validation results for the mean velocity profile and root-mean-square (rms) values of velocity components; the former paper for $Re_{\tau} \approx 180$ and the later for $Re_{\tau} \approx 550$.
+Literature results from earlier simulations \citep{delalamo2003spectra} were employed for validation purposes.
+Pressure statistics validation results were not addressed by \citet{martini2020resolvent} and \citet{morra2021colour}.
 Therefore, figure \ref{fig:prms_validation} displays the root-mean-square of the pressure component for the present database (continuous lines) and for the data obtained from \citet{delalamo2003spectra} (symbols), which show good agreement.

-To further validate the present DNS databases, figure \ref{fig:energy_spectra_1D} displays one-sided wall-pressure spectra scaled in inner units as a function of streamwise (left frame) and spanwise (right frame) wavenumbers.
-Comparisons among the results of the present simulations with other obtained in the literature \citep{choi1990space, anantharamu2020analysis} are displayed in the figure.
-Notice that the $Re_{\tau} \approx 550$ database has a higher friction Reynolds number than the one used by \citet{anantharamu2020analysis}, which is 400.
+To further validate the DNS databases, figure \ref{fig:energy_spectra_1D} displays one-sided wall-pressure spectra scaled in inner units as a function of streamwise (left frame) and spanwise (right frame) wavenumbers.
+Comparisons among the results of the present simulations with others obtained in the literature \citep{choi1990space, anantharamu2020analysis} are displayed in the figure.
+Note the $Re_{\tau} \approx 550$ database has a higher friction Reynolds number than the one used by \citet{anantharamu2020analysis}, which is 400.
 Regarding the streamwise wavenumber spectra (left frame), good agreement is achieved for the energy containing part of the spectrum, at low wavenumbers.
 Differences with respect to the $Re_{\tau} = 400$ case in \citet{anantharamu2020analysis} may be attributed to the different Reynolds numbers of the simulations.
 The high wavenumber content of the present simulation has a faster decay than earlier results.
 This may be related to the use of the rotational form of the nonlinear terms in the present simulation, as different choices for the nonlinear terms may affect results \citep{zang1991rotation}.
-As the present analysis focuses on larger pressure structures, the present agreement at lower wavenumbers and rms profiles was considered sufficient.
-Further verification of results will be presented later, in \S \ref{sec:input_output_analysis}, with the input-output analysis reconstructing pressure fluctuations from the nonlinear terms.
+As the present study focuses on larger pressure structures, the agreement at lower wavenumbers and rms profiles was considered sufficient.